10/27/2023

 Mattias Hankeberg

-Yeah, that's an important topic.
-We have done a lot of pricing activities of course in the last couple of years.
+That's an important topic.
+We have done a lot of price activities of course in the last couple of years.
 We are for sure not seeing a need for decreasing prices in general.
 Having said that, we also are not pushing for a general price increase.
-What we do is, which is maybe what you alluded to Carl, always see opportunities for increasing prices with new products.
-We see that new products are well received and the new features and elements that come out to our products people are willing to pay for.
-So given the launch calendar for next year, which is very full, the new product will of course drive average price up for the company in total.
+What we do is, which is maybe what you alluded to, Carl, always see opportunities for increasing prices with new products. new to the products are well received and you know the new features and elements that come out to our products people are willing to pay for so given the launch calendar for next year which is very full we will the new product will of course drive average price up for the company in total okay very well so you don't see or hear anything from sort of you know competitors pressuring prices uh

 speaker